cafemedia/slickstream-wp-plugin/svn/trunk/readme.txt

 - Enhanced A/B testing

 = 1.3.0
-- Automatically reduces CLS.
-No other adjustments or settings changes are required.
+- Automatically reduces CLS without adjustments or setting changes from admin